Hexicated 7-simplexes

 In seven-dimensional geometry, a hexicated 7-simplex is a convex uniform 7-polytope, including 6th-order truncations (hexication) from the regular 7-simplex.

 There are 20 unique hexications for the 7-simplex, including all permutations of truncations, cantellations, runcinations, sterications, and pentellations.

 The simple hexicated 7-simplex is also called an expanded 7-simplex, with only the first and last nodes ringed, is constructed by an expansion operation applied to the regular 7-simplex.
-The highest form, the hexipentisteriruncicantitruncated 7-simplex is more simply called a omnitruncated 7-simplex with all of the nodes ringed.
+The highest form, the hexipentisteriruncicantitruncated 7-simplex is more simply called an omnitruncated 7-simplex with all of the nodes ringed.

 Hexicated 7-simplex

 In seven-dimensional geometry, a hexicated 7-simplex is a convex uniform 7-polytope, a hexication (6th order truncation) of the regular 7-simplex, or alternately can be seen as an expansion operation.

 Root vectors

 Its 56 vertices represent the root vectors of the simple Lie group A7.